The listeria outbreak traced back to Boar's Head products is the...

 Boar's Head largest outbreak

 The listeria outbreak traced back to Boar's Head foods, which was first detected in July, is the largest since 2011, according to the Centers for Disease Control and Prevention.
 Fifty-nine cases of listeriosis and 59 hospitalizations tied to the outbreak have been reported across 19 states, according to the agency.
-Ten people died, including two in New York, as a result of eating listeria contaminated food.
+Ten people died, including two in New York, as a result of eating listeria-contaminated food.

-After the initial recall, many food stores shut their delis to deep-clean equipment while disposing of items that may have listeria contamination.
+After the initial recall, many food stores shut their delis to deep-clean equipment while disposing of items that may have had listeria contamination.

 BrucePac recall hits LI schools